esitarski/RaceDB/Install-Readme.txt

 are installed.

 By patient!
-This may take a few minutes as all the modules are downloaded and configured.
+This may take a few minutes as the modules are downloaded and configured.

 ***********************************************************************
 Step 6:  Initialize the Database

 In your cmd/terminal enter two commands:

-  python manage.py syncdb
+  python manage.py migrate
   python manage.py init_data

-The first command builds the database structure.
+The first command builds the required database structure for all the RaceDB modules.
-It requires you to enter an admin login.
+During the process, you may be required to enter an admin login.
 I recommend calling the admin user "admin" with the password "admin".

 The second command will initialize some data into the database (default categories and some riders from the TdF).